 The answer varies depending on the make and model of your vehicle.
 The manufacturer of every vehicle typically sets their own requirement for when the best time is to change your transmission fluid.
 You can easily check your owner’s manual to find the proper number of miles for your particular vehicle.

-But regardless of which type of transmission you have, you should always try to purchase the best transmission fluid because it will preserve the life of your transmission as much as possible.
-Since you won’t be changing the fluid that often, it is worth investing in a quality fluid at the time that you do change it.
+But regardless of which type of transmission you have, you should always try to purchase a good quality transmission fluid because it will literally preserve the life of your transmission as much as possible.
+Since you won’t be changing the fluid that often, it is worth investing in a quality fluid even though it may cost a bit more.

-When to Change Automatic Transmission Fluid
+How Often to Change Automatic Transmission Fluid

 However, your local auto technician or mechanic might tell you that 100,000 miles are still too long to wait.
 They’ll try to convince you to change your automatic transmission fluid every 40,000 to 60,000 miles instead.

-You can estimate the best time to change your transmission fluid based on the type of driving that you normally do.
-For instance, if you regularly drive an automatic car around town where there is frequent stop-and-go traffic, then your transmission will generate more heat.
+Like motor oil, you can estimate the best time to change your transmission fluid based on the type of driving that you normally do.
+For instance, if you regularly drive an automatic transmission car around town where there is frequent stop-and-go traffic, then your transmission will generate more heat.
 As a result, your transmission fluid will deteriorate faster.

-When to Change Manual Transmission Fluid
+How Often to Change Manual Transmission Fluid

 The fluid of manual transmissions has a shorter lifespan.
 The typical manufacturer of a manual vehicle will tell you to change your fluid at around 30,000 to 60,000 miles.
 Of course, every make and model will likely have a different recommendation, but one that is within this range of miles.

 The problem with short distance driving with manual transmissions is that the gears frequently need to be changed.
 Every time you change these gears, it puts more stress on the transmission.
-The fluid deteriorates more as it endures this stress.
+The fluid deteriorates more quickly as it endures this stress.